Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 A Merit is any sort of benefit or background that may help the character, outside of their normal internal powers would grant.

-Merits are often intimately tied to a character’s story--they have wealth because they were born into it--and typically may only be gained or upgraded during character creation, or through the Projects system during campaign.
+Merits are often intimately tied to a character’s story—they have wealth because they were born into it—and typically may only be gained or upgraded during character creation, or through the Projects system during campaign.

 Almost all Merits are location or context-dependent, and so are often